How Smarter Technology Is Helping Disabled Drivers

 If you're a Motability Scheme customer, it's easy to choose the adaptations you need - often at no additional cost.
 If you (or someone you care for) are currently in receipt of a higher rate mobility allowance and you choose to exchange it to lease a Motability-supplied vehicle, adaptations can be fitted to your new vehicle for free or at a subsidised cost.
-Charitable grants are also available through the Motability Charity to help with the cost of many of the more expensive and complex adaptations.
+Charitable grants are also available through the Motability Foundation to help with the cost of many of the more expensive and complex adaptations.

 If your condition changes during the lease you can also contact the Motability team to discuss adding new adaptations to your vehicle mid contract.

 If you're already a Motability customer and use an adaptation many stowage and access adaptations can be transferred from your old Motability vehicle to your new one before handover, with some transfers being completely free of charge.
 Where there is a transfer cost, it will be much lower than getting a completely new adaptation.

 Unfortunately driving adaptations cannot be transferred from one vehicle to another.

 Whether you're a Motability Scheme customer or not, your local adaptation installation firm is the best place find information about the price of each type of adaptation.
 They can also tell you which adaptations can be fitted to your particular make and model, the time it will take to fit the adaptation and, most importantly, the specific adaptations that should suit your individual needs.